simoncozens/fonts-and-layout/features.md

     $ hb-shape TTXTest-Regular.otf 'AB'
     [A=0+530|B=1+618]

 when we have an "A" and a "B", the advance width of the "A" is only 530 units.
-In other words, the "B" is positioned 50 units left of where it would normally be placed.
+In other words, the "B" is positioned 50 units left of where it would normally be placed; the "A" has, effectively, got 50 units narrower.
 In other other words, our kern worked.

-We didn't need to tell HarfBuzz to do any kerning - the font specifies that the `kern` feature is on by default.
+We didn't need to tell HarfBuzz to do any kerning - the `kern` feature is on by default.
 We can explicitly turn it off by passing the `--features` option to `hb-shape`:

     $ hb-shape --features="-kern" TTXTest-Regular.otf 'AB'
     [A=0+580|B=1+618]